Tag: reference desk

 Refer Madness: Buyers and Borrowers

-Refer Madness spotlights strange, intriguing, or otherwise noteworthy stories from the library reference desk.
+Refer Madness spotlights strange, intriguing, or otherwise noteworthy questions I encounter at the library reference desk.
 A patron walked into the library and approached the desk.
 “I was just at a bookstore but I didn’t want to buy too many,” she told me.
-She had a list of books she wanted, some of which she got at…
+She had a list of books she wanted, some of which she got at the bookstore but…

 -